DigitalPhonetics/IMS-Toucan/README.md

 from the [ParallelWaveGAN repository](https://github.com/kan-bayashi/ParallelWaveGAN) which are also authored by the brilliant [Tomoki Hayashi](https://github.com/kan-bayashi).

-For a version of the toolkit that includes TransformerTTS instead of Tacotron2, check out the TransformerTTS branch.
+For a version of the toolkit that includes TransformerTTS instead of Tacotron2 and MelGAN instead of HiFiGAN, check out the TransformerTTS and MelGAN branch.
 They are separated to keep the code clean, simple and minimal.

 ## Demonstration